 We begin in Lukla and proceed into Sagarmatha National Park via the Dudh Koshi River valley.
 Before arriving at Everest base camp and Kalapathar summit, we will travel through dense forests, high mountain pastures, and ancient Sherpa settlements like Namche, Phortse, and Dingboche, just like Hillary and Tenzing did.
 We will then prepare for our journey to Kala Patthar at Gorakshep.
 We will take a slightly different route back, passing through Tengboche and Lower Pangboche, taking in the final vistas before arriving in Lukla.

-Regarding temperature, good view, pleasant weather, and less probability of rainfall, autumn (September, October, and November) and spring (March, April, and May) are preferable times for a 12-day Budget Everest Base Camp trek.
+Regarding temperature, good views, pleasant weather, and less probability of rainfall, autumn (September, October, and November) and spring (March, April, and May) are preferable times for a 12-day Budget Everest Base Camp trek.
 The Everest region experiences temperatures that range from 6 to 22°C during the day and 2 to -5°C at night during the fall.
-In springtime, the temperature ranges between 14°C to -10°C during the day and minus degree Celsius at night.
+In springtime, the temperature ranges between 14°C to -10°C during the day and below 0 °C at night.

 We suggest the winter Budget Everest Base Camp Trek (December, January, and February) trekking for seasoned trekkers.
 The summer/monsoon season of June, July, and August is not suitable because of the possible threat of avalanches in the higher areas and landslides in the lower areas.